decorative

 • Cultural diversity is a value in the EU, and people with disabilities participating in culture will increase cultural diversity.

-ERC Story Video: Reimagining cultural diversity: disability and inclusion
+European Research Council (ERC) ‘Story’ video: Reimagining cultural diversity: disability and inclusion

 Here is an introduction to Project DANCING in Irish Sign Language.